semapu/toolbox/tests/README_TEST.md

 3. Install the Pylint `plugging from PyCharm`
    1. File > Settings > Pylint\
    2. Define Pylint executable -> File from the environemtn
-   3. Path to pylinttr -> Downloaded in step 2
+   3. Path to pylintr -> Downloaded in step 2
+   4. If necessary, define the arguments.
+Current arguments: `--indent-string "    " --indent-after-paren 4`
+      (based on PEP8).

 ### References